AyushPandey1502/MindMetrics/README.md

 - Analyse your mental health over a period of time.
 - Get an Indication about your mental health condition with a graphical visualization.
 - Editor's compiled articles to read and educate about mental health problems.
-- Get emails from time to time with suggestions to improve your mental health.

 #### System Design